daneden/daneden.me/src/blog/2017-07-17-design-system-structure.md

-In the [last post](/2017/07/12/a-design-system-grammar/) I wrote about design systems, I compared a possible approach for building atomic design systems to the book _A Pattern Language_, solidifying a framework for documenting compositions of "atoms" into components and patterns.
+In the [last post](/2017/07/12/a-design-system-grammar/) I wrote about design systems, I compared a possible approach for building atomic design systems to the book _A Pattern Language_, solidifying a framework for documenting compositions of “atoms” into components and patterns.
 This style of documenting the ready-made components reveals the atomic structure without burdening product teams with the challenge of figuring out their combinations.
 I concluded the post with a challenge, positing that most design systems already in existence